cslider1/the-crypto-crib/README.md

   ![date](media/readme_date.png)
   <br>
   <br>
-- An array was created, populated with multiple values which are all retrieved and displayed in the completed "How much did you learn?" quiz:<br>
+- An array was created, populated with multiple values which are all retrieved and displayed in the "How much did you learn?" quiz:<br>
   <br>
   ![array](media/readme_array.png)
   ![quiz](media/readme_quiz.png)